Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 1,000 pages~330,000$0.99$1.04

 Yes.
 Even within large context windows, AI models exhibit an attention bias toward the beginning and end of very long documents.
 Content in the middle of a 500-page document is more likely to be underrepresented in the summary.
-For documents where middle-chapter detail is critical, consider using NotebookLM's conversational interface to ask targeted questions about specific sections, or chunk the document manually and summarize chapter by chapter.
+For documents where middle-chapter detail is critical, consider using NotebookLM's conversational interface to ask targeted questions about specific sections.